 Will my scholarship continue after I have reached the end of my standard period of University tuition fee liability?

 Your scholarship is valid for the duration noted in the ‘value of scholarship’ section in your funding offer letter.
 This is usually the same length as the standard period of fee liability for your course.
 If you exceed this standard period of fee liability, the scholarship does not cover continuation charges payable to the University and college, or any additional living costs you may incur.
 Please see the Fee liability page for information about the level of charges and how they are applied, and an explanation of the standard period of fee liability.

 Will my scholarship pay for fieldwork and travel costs?

 Your scholarship will only cover the expenses detailed in the ‘value of scholarship’ section in your funding offer letter.
 If you are seeking additional funding for expenses such as travel and fieldwork, you should check with your department or college for possible funding.

-Under what circumstances can Graduate Admissions and Funding amend my funding offer?
+Under what circumstances can Student Fees and Funding amend my funding offer?

 We may amend your funding offer if you are subsequently awarded any further scholarships (for example, if a college or external donor offers you funding towards some or all of the costs covered by your scholarship).
 We guarantee that the total value of your funding package will not decrease as a result.

 Your funding offer may also be amended to become linked to a college, in which case you would take up a place at the college to which the funding has become linked.
 This may be at a college you are not currently placed at or did not list as your preferred college.

 How will I know if my funding offer is amended?